huangfeixia0101/LLM_enrich_3GPP/README.md

 LLM  enrich 3GPP knowledge

 Target:
-Generate a small LLM with the knowledge of 3GPP and AAT producte, that can running on CPU.
+Generate a small LLM with the knowledge of 3GPP that can running on CPU.

 Way:
 1. Using TinyLlama as base LLM. https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0/tree/main